pytrainer/pytrainer/README.md

 pytrainer - Free your sports
 ==================================================
-Pytrainer is a tool to log all your sport excursion coming from GPS devices (with a focus on ForeRunner 205, 305 and 405) or GPX (http://www.topografix.com) files.
-Pytrainer supports GPS track files and displays it in graphs, maps...
+pytrainer is a desktop application for logging and graphing sporting activities such as running or cycling sessions.
+Data can be imported from GPS devices, files or input manually.
+Currently pytrainer supports GPX, TCX, and FIT files.

 Source Repository Structure
 ---------------------------